UMMS-Biocore/debrowser/README.md

 ## QC plots after Batch Effect Correction

 Since we finalized out plots without applying batch effect correction, we can return back to batch effect correction step and change the **Correction Method** as **Combat** and continue to create new graphs with the same parameters as we used before.
-To make it more user friendly, we gonna start explain these steps from the beginning.
+To make it more user friendly, we are going to start explain these steps from the beginning.
 If you choose to continue from batch effect correction, please skip first two steps and continue reading from 3rd step: **Batch Effect Correction and Normalization**.

 1) **Upload Data:** To begin the analysis, load Demo Data by clicking **Load Demo (Donnard et al)!** button.
 Then click on **Filter** button to start **Low Count Filtering**.
 2) **Low Count Filtering:** Select **Max** method with cutoff 10 (which filter genes where maximum count for each gene across all samples are less than 10), then click **Filter** button which is located at the center of the page.
 After filtration, proceed to next step by clicking **Batch Effect Correction** button.